Viewing as

 About

 Systems Engineer at TCS, deployed at State Bank of India, keeping mission-critical banking infrastructure running at 99.999% uptime for 30,000+ users.
 The day job built the technical credibility: three years leading a team of five, managing 150+ servers, cutting RTO by 50%.
 The nights built the product experience: an offline supplication app with 22,000 records and sub-10ms search, a running app with 50+ alpha users, a marine equipment digital ecosystem with AI-powered B2B outreach, and a content automation pipeline.
-I know what engineers are actually talking about — and I know what it takes to ship something real.
+I know what engineers are actually talking about.
+I know what it takes to ship something real.

 I run infrastructure for a Tier-1 Indian bank by day and build AI automation pipelines, PWAs, and embedded devices by night.
-My stack spans Linux/RHEL server fleets, Python ETL and LLM orchestration, Flutter mobile, Astro JAMstack, and ESP32 firmware — usually on free-tier infrastructure and always with a bias toward shipping over theorising.
+My stack spans Linux/RHEL server fleets, Python ETL and LLM orchestration, Flutter mobile, Astro JAMstack, and ESP32 firmware.
+Usually on free-tier infrastructure and always with a bias toward shipping over theorising.
 Currently deep into GenAI workflow design and thinking hard about what product management looks like when the core technology is still moving.

 I'm an engineer based in Navi Mumbai who finds it hard to stop building things.
 My day job is keeping banking systems alive for tens of thousands of people.
 That part I'm good at.
 But it's not the part that keeps me up.